 Vintage Cartier jewellery tends to be worth more, simply because it is rarer.
 Find out the year your jewellery was made to better understand its worth.

 Even incredibly rare items will decrease in value if it’s condition is poor.
 So check your jewellery for marks and defects before you have it valued so you’re not surprised.

-Provenance can help our brokers determine how much they will lend against Cartier jewellery.
+Provenance can help our brokers determine how much we will lend against your Cartier jewellery, Ring, Bracelet, or Necklaces.
 So before you have it valued, try to find any certification that can confirm service history, authenticity and ownership.

-It couldn’t be easier to pawn your Cartier jewellery at our London store, so don’t delay – call us today for a free, non-binding valuation.
+It couldn’t be easier to pawn your Cartier jewellery, ring, bracelet, or necklace at our London store, so don’t delay – call us today for a free, non-binding valuation.
 Upon valuation, we could offer you an immediate loan on your item.
 It’s quick and doesn’t require a credit check.

 To loan on your Cartier Jewellery, be sure to get in touch with us today.
 Our confidential service provides you with 100% of the agreed loan price and we don’t perform any credit checks.
 To start the process, either fill out the contact form or give us a call on 020 7493 0385.

 Some of the many loans we offer are against various types of fine jewellery: diamond earrings, diamond necklaces, diamond rings, and fine brands of diamond jewelery such as Graff, Van Cleef & Arpels, Bulgari, Harry Winston , Tiffany and Cartier to name just a few.

 *We are authorised and regulated by the Financial Conduct Authority